triole/fileaxe/readme.md

 ## Synopsis

-A file finder that evaluates the last modified date.
-It cat list files in a certain time span or use them for different kinds of processing actions.
+A file finder that takes the last modified date into consideration.
+It can list files in a certain time span or use them for different kinds of processing actions.

 ## Help